raspberrypilearning/gravity-simulator/worksheet.md

 1. Add a `set Gravity to 0` block underneath and replace the value `0` with the value `3.71`.

 1. Then connect a `say hello for 2 seconds` looks block.
 Replace the text with `On Mars!` and the value `2` with `4`.
-This will help remind you which plant Mooncake finds herself on.
+This will help remind you which planet Mooncake finds herself on.

 1. Repeat the steps above to for each of the following remembering to set a new number to switch between planets in the control block `when 0 clicked`: